SebastienDaniel/relational-json/README.md

 ### How it works
 Relational-json wraps your primitive data (*strings, numbers, booleans*) in an immutable & relational structure.
 The format is just like JSON, except your data can reference other parts of your data tree.
 This is done dynamically, thanks to ES5 object getters & setters.
 Each object created inside relational-json is "pure", in the sense that it has no native prototype.
 This allows us to leverage JavaScripts prototypical inheritance in very elegant ways.

-_IMPORTANT: that means relational-json is IE9+ compatible, but **cannot be shimmed or polyfilled** for older browsers._

 ### Why use it
 When building web applications, odds are your data will be in JSON format, even if not, it will still most likely be stored in javascript objects & arrays.
 This can quickly become problematic